America’s freshwater issues will not be solved one river at a time.

 The result of a BasinScout assessment is a watershed map where land in a watershed is color-coded as high, medium, or low priority.
 The highest priority areas are identified as the places with the most potential to have an impact on water quality or quantity.

 A house cannot be built without a blueprint.
 BasinScout is a blueprint for building an effective restoration or conservation program.

-Once we understand the lay of the land, our Dynamic Implementation Environment Tool (DIET) comes into play.
-DIET is an adaptive management tool that can be used to identify and prioritize potential project sites for conservation actions based on environmental goals, recruitment, and cost constraints.
+Once we understand the lay of the land, additional features in BasinScout can be used to identify and prioritize potential project sites for conservation actions based on environmental goals, recruitment, and cost constraints.

-If you think of BasinScout as a map laying out all the restoration or conservation opportunities in a watershed, DIET is the tool that takes the prioritization process a step further.
+If you think of the first layer of BasinScout as a map laying out all the restoration or conservation opportunities in a watershed, then additional layers take the prioritization process a step further.
 Based upon goals, costs and timeline, the tool identifies the sites where action would make the most sense under a given set of real-world conditions.

 It allows us to actually see if it’s possible to achieve our goals for the natural resource with the financial resources available.

 Since 2012, we’ve contracted with the City of Medford to offset the temperature impacts of the 17 millions of gallons of warm water discharged into the Rogue River by the wastewater treatment plant by working with key landowners to plant trees and generate shade.